RanaAlaaTahon/employee-turnover-prediction/README_combine.md

 1. Data Privacy and Confidentiality

-   - The dataset used is a publicly available and anonymised dataset from Kaggle, containing no personally identifiable information (PII).
+   - The dataset used is a publicly available from Kaggle, containing no personally identifiable information (PII).

    - No names, contact details, or sensitive identifiers (e.g., national insurance numbers) were included.